 We start with the basics of Air conditioners or AC.
-The first thing to consider is what size of the AC unit is required, that is the cooling power in tons of the AC you require for the room.
+The first thing to consider when buying an AC is to decide on what size of AC is required.
+The size of ACs are given in Tons.
+What is 1 ton in AC is the cooling power that is equal to what one ton of ice will cool the room.
+There are calculations to determine the ton of cooling required for room size as discussed below.
 Other most important things to know before buying an AC are how much power the AC consumes and how can the electric cost of running an AC be reduced.

-In room AC units there are basically two types of home AC units: the normal AC unit with a regular compressor and an inverter AC which has a special variable speed compressor.
+In room AC units there are basically two types of home AC units: the window AC and the split AC and each of these types of AC can be a normal AC unit with a regular compressor and an inverter AC which has a special variable speed compressor.
 An inverter compressor adjusts the speed of the compressor according to the cooling needs of the room, and since an inverter compressor does not stop and start and run at full speed all the time, it saves upto 40% in power electric costs.
 This monthly saving in electric bill of an inverter AC pays for the extra cost of Inverter AC in about 2 years depending on the usage.
 Please see our dedicated page on inverter ACs which explains why the inverter AC is better.

 Below we explain everything what we need to know about Air conditioners, like how to choose the right size AC unit, how to size an air conditioner for room size, top AC brands in India, which type of AC is best: inverter AC or normal AC, power saving and pay back period of inverter AC, etc. These topics are all covered below and we have arranged each topic in a clickable list below: